Causal Bayesian Optimization via Exogenous Distribution Learning: Abstract

 \section{Abstract}

-Maximizing a target variable as an operational objective in a structured causal model is an important problem.
-Existing Causal Bayesian Optimization~(CBO) methods either rely on hard interventions that alter the causal structure to maximize the reward; or introduce action nodes to endogenous variables so that the data generation mechanisms are adjusted to achieve the objective.
-In this paper, a novel method is introduced to learn the distribution of exogenous variables, which is typically ignored or marginalized through expectation by existing methods.
-Exogenous distribution learning improves the approximation accuracy of structured causal models in a surrogate model that is usually trained with limited observational data.
-Moreover, the learned exogenous distribution extends existing CBO to general causal schemes beyond Additive Noise Models~(ANM).
-The recovery of exogenous variables allows us to use a more flexible prior for noise or unobserved hidden variables.
-A new CBO method is developed by leveraging the learned exogenous distribution.
-Experiments on different datasets and applications show the benefits of our proposed method.
+Maximizing a target variable as an operational objective within a structural causal model is a fundamental problem.
+Causal Bayesian Optimization (CBO) approaches typically achieve this either by performing interventions that modify the causal structure to increase the reward or by introducing action nodes to endogenous variables, thereby adjusting the data-generating mechanisms to meet the objective.
+In this paper, we propose a novel method that learns the distribution of exogenous variables-an aspect often ignored or marginalized through expectation in existing CBO frameworks.
+By modeling the exogenous distribution, we enhance the approximation fidelity of the data-generating structural causal models (SCMs) used in surrogate models, which are commonly trained on limited observational data.
+Furthermore, the ability to recover exogenous variables enables the application of our approach to more general causal structures beyond the confines of Additive Noise Models (ANMs) and single-mode Gaussian, allowing the use of more expressive priors for context noise.
+We incorporate the learned exogenous distribution into a new CBO method, demonstrating its advantages across diverse datasets and application scenarios.